LinkedInLearning/analytics-engineering-for-ai-from-data-to-natural-language-questions-7775002/README.md

-# COURSENAME
+# Analytics Engineering for AI: From Data to Natural-Language Questions
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Analytics Engineering for AI: From Data to Natural-Language Questions`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]